 Why we do what we do

 1 out of 3 people with epilepsy suffer from uncontrollable seizures despite medication.
 We believe current digital technologies are able to create massive impact to the daily life of people with epilepsy.
-At Epihunter we create digital connected solutions to make epilepsy matter less at moments that matter most.
-Our first solution is for children with silent, difficult to notice absence seizures.
+At epihunter we create digital connected solutions to make epilepsy matter less at moments that matter most.
+Our first solution is for children, youth and adults with silent, difficult-to-notice seizures.
+Epihunter could be used to signal, video-record and log such seizures in real-time.
+Visit this page for more information.

 Staying informed?
 Having comments?

-Subscribe on our website to stay informed.
-Send us an email for all other comments!
+Subscribe to our newsletter to stay informed.
+Send us an email with your story!
 Thank you for your feedback!!